 What is HST’s mission?

 We believe every class, every clinical experience, and every student we welcome should work toward a single goal: to use science and engineering to advance human health.
-We educate outstanding minds and cultivate leaders who will explore fundamental principles underlying disease and develop preventative, diagnostic, and therapeutic innovations.
+We educate innovators, investigators and compassionate clinicians - cultivating leaders who will explore fundamental principles underlying disease and advance preventative, diagnostic, and therapeutic methods in biomedicine.